What’s the RideSafer Travel Vest?

 Parents have a few options for their booster-ready fliers.
 They can choose a high-back booster that folds small enough to go in the overhead bin, or they can have their child carry a backless booster on board as their personal item and store it under the airplane seat.
 Or the parent can store a RideSafer Travel Vest in a carry-on bag and just unfold it at the destination, ready to go!

 A RideSafer Vest can be a great way to bring a safe child restraint system with you, without the hassle of a bulky car seat or booster.
-(However, the Wayb Pico Portable Car Seat is a better solution to this problem for 2-5 year olds, in our opinion.
+(However, the Wayb Pico Portable Car Seat is a better solution to this problem for 2-4 year olds, in our opinion.
 Read our Wayb Pico Review here.)
 You can learn more about safe airport travel on the blog and through our Wheels Up Course

 Taxi and Rideshare Commutes

-If you frequently use city transportation like taxis or Uber, the RideSafer Vest is a great way to ensure your child stays safe on every commute.
+If you frequently use city transportation like taxis or Uber, the RideSafer Vest is a great way to ensure you can keep your child safe on every commute.
 It’s true that some rideshares have a car seat and booster seat option, but we don’t recommend using these!
 You don’t know how the seat has been installed, cleaned, and utilized over the years.
 So there’s no way to determine that it can do its job and protect your child in a crash.
 With a RideSafer Vest, you can be certain of your child’s safety in the back of a cab or rideshare without needing to schlep around a large car seat!

 Carpools